Thermodynamics and phase transition in rotational Kiselev black hole: THERMODYNAMIC PROPERTIES IN ROTATIONAL KBH

 The black hole horizon is determined by the following equation

-This equation has three horizons if $-1<\omega<-1/3$, including the horizon, outer horizon and cosmological horizon.
-In the case of $\omega>-1/3$, the cosmological horizon will vanish and the equation (\ref{3}) exists two horizons.
-Here we only consider the inner and outer horizons.
-The cosmological horizon does not exist, but this situation is also interesting because its metric describes other energy matters such as radiation and dust around the Kerr black hole.
-Because $\alpha$ is small, we make the perturbation method for $\alpha$ in horizon equation (\cite{2011A, 2011B}).
-In this paper we make the quantities relating to $\alpha$ one-order, the horizon is written as
+this equation has three horizons if $-1<\omega<-1/3$, including the CH, EH and cosmological horizon.
+In the case of $\omega>-1/3$, the cosmological horizon will disappear and the eq. (\ref{3}) exists two horizons.
+Here we only consider the CH and EH, the cosmological horizon does not exist, but this situation is also interesting because the metric describes other energy matters such as radiation and dust around the Kerr black hole.
+In general $\alpha$ is very small.
+In the horizon equation (\ref{3}), we will use the perturbation method to calculate horizon radius (\cite{2011A, 2011B}).
+In this work, we make the quantities relating to $\alpha$ one-order, the horizon equation (\ref{3}) is written as

-where $R_{\pm}$ is the horizon of Kerr black hole. $r_{+}$ is the outer horizon or event horizon $\mathscr{H^{+}}$, and $r_{-}$ is the inner horizon or Cauchy horizon $\mathscr{H^{-}}$.
-Substituting (\ref{4}) into (\ref{3}), we expand the equation to the first order term.
-The equation becomes
+where $R_{\pm}$ is the horizon radius of Kerr black hole. $r_{+}$ is the EH $\mathscr{H^{+}}$, $r_{-}$ is the CH $\mathscr{H^{-}}$.
+Substituting eq. (\ref{4}) into eq. (\ref{3}), we expand the equation for the first order term.
+The eq. (\ref{3}) becomes